<img src="https://secure.leadforensics.com/794635.png" style="display:none;">

 What are the biggest trends in terms of SaaS in the coming years?

 A quite tricky question, but as I see it this goes through phases.
 For the past couple of years, everyone has been talking about cloud and microservices, but in some cases these are hard to accomplish depending on the requirements.
-It is not always clear why cloud should be better off the bat, but I am pretty sure that the traditional on premise solutions will be more seldom used.
+It is not always clear why cloud should be better off the bat, but I am pretty sure that traditional on-premise solutions will be more seldom used.

 What are the biggest benefits for companies using CodeScene?